freenetwork/vhome-switch-433-to-wifi/README.md

 # Tips

 How to program?
-Press line button and wait beep signal.
+Long press line touch and wait beep signal.

 * 1 signal - on and off
 * 2 signals - only inclusion